scholarslab/scholarslab.github.io/collections/_posts/2017-05-24-accessibility-online-take-aways-from-the-luis-perez-workshop.md

 date: 2017-05-24 09:14:49+00:00
 layout: post
 slug: accessibility-online-take-aways-from-the-luis-perez-workshop
-title: Accessibility Online--Take aways from the Luis Perez workshop
+title: "Accessibility Online--Take aways from the Luis Perez workshop"
 categories:
-- Digital Humanities
 - Grad Student Research
+tags:
+- accessibility
 ---

 One of our aims for our summer project is to build a product that is accessible for all users, but I realized today that James and I have a different idea of what it means for digital humanities to be “accessible.”
 When I think of making a digital product accessible, I imagine a home bound elderly user who still has an AOL email account.
 For these users, something that is straightforward and unintimidating is crucial.
 I think about stressing plain language and a simple interface.
 When James thinks about accessibility, he imagines a self-taught Linux user in her basement who has no access to software through institutions.
 For James, open source products and a process that leaves a digital blueprint so that it can be easily recreated by users outside the academy is essential.